Federal Work Study Program Information

 If for some reason you are denied employment by three or more departments and/or have difficulties finding a job, please contact the Financial Aid office.

 Federal Work-Study Community Service

 The Department of Education requires that a minimum of 7% of the funds provided for Federal Work-Study be used for Community Service programs.
 Based on current funding, approximately 23 placements fulfill this requirement.

-The Student Financial Aid Office reviews the funding available for this program during each fall and spring semester.
+The Financial Aid Office reviews the funding available for this program during each fall and spring semester.
 Sometimes additional funds become available due to cancellations by students who were initially awarded.
 If you were not initially awarded Federal Work-Study, contact us concerning your eligibility and the availability of funds.
-Summer FWS awards are subject to availability of funding.
+Summer FWS awards are subject to the availability of funding.